Commercial and Service-Based Applications

 For example, operators can receive an alarm if too many people gather in a specific area and measure waiting times to direct traffic.
 The analysis of traffic patterns and demographical statistics can provide businesses with precise visitor data to make interior design, advertising placement, staffing and other operational decisions.

-Intelligent signage and customer engagement
+Intelligent digital signage and customer engagement

 Photo indexing and sorting